arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 Once you have all the relevant MIB files, its time to gather OIDs.

-I would recommending writing down a list of metrics that are critical to monitor, for your device, on a piece of paper before you begin.
+> I recommend writing down a list of metrics that are critical to monitor, for your device, on a piece of paper before you begin.
 MIB files can contain thousands of OIDs in it and you can easily get lost looking though it - I have found writing down critical metrics helps maintain focus.

 There are broadly two types of OIDs: